jmarranz/itsnat_server_examples/spistlesstut/README.md

-Single Page Interface *Stateless* SEO Compatible Web Site With ItsNat
+Single Page Interface *Stateless* SEO Compatible Web Site With ItsNat Using Hashbangs
 --------------------------------------------

-Source code of the tutorial: Single Page Interface *Stateless* SEO Compatible Web Site With ItsNat
+Source code of the tutorial: Single Page Interface *Stateless* SEO Compatible Web Site With ItsNat Using Hashbangs

 Shows how to build *stateless* (web session is not used) single page interface web sites with the same capabilities as page based like bookmarking, SEO, JavaScript disabled and visit counters like Google Analytics.